mattrussi/gitlab-com-runbooks/howto/k8s-gitlab.md

     * This is manual, documented here: https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-com/blob/master/README.md#service-account
-    * The service account will have an authentication key file in json format created, we'll need this shortly
+    * The service account will have an authentication key file in json format created, we'll need this for the next step.
 1. Set the appropriate environment variables in the application configuration repos
     * Repos: